 Programs and Policy Manager (Birmingham, AL)

-Abigail Franks is a recent Honors graduate from the University of Alabama at Birmingham with a degree in Political Science and Peace, Justice, and Ecology.
-Next year, she will pursue a Master’s degree in Environmental Justice and Environmental Policy and Planning at the University of Michigan-Ann Arbor.
-She is especially passionate about transforming the South into a sustainable and resilient region.
-Her ultimate goal is to work on a regional scale to craft climate mitigation and adaptation policies that would operate with decarbonization through nature-based ideas.
-She hopes to expand on these policies and include regulations for fossil fuel companies that mandate environmental cleanup and promote environmental accountability.
-Abigail’s specialties include nonviolent social movements, Alabamian environmental policy, community-based leadership, solar energy, and climate mitigation and adaptation strategies.
+Abigail Franks graduated Summa Cum Laude from the University of Alabama at Birmingham with a B.A in Political Science and Peace, Justice, and Ecology and was a 2019 Rhodes Finalist for the University of Oxford.
+She is especially passionate about transforming the South into a sustainable and resilient region through advocating for and, eventually, crafting climate mitigation and adaptation policies.
+Abigail’s interests include nonviolent social movements, environmental policy, community-based leadership, clean energy, and grassroots climate mitigation and adaptation strategies.
 Previously, she has worked for the nonprofits People’s Justice Council and Black Warrior Riverkeeper, and in college she founded and led the organization WEARE (We Envision Alabamian Renewable Energy).
-Through this organization, Abigail advocates for solar energy policy reform, educate Alabamians about sustainability and exposes the prevalent environmental injustice in her state.
 In her free time, Abigail enjoys listening to podcasts, exercising (whether it be dancing, yoga, or running), and cuddling with her dog: Ginny.